apollographql/apollo-kotlin/README.md

 If you'd like to contribute, please see [Contributing.md](https://github.com/apollographql/apollo-android/blob/main/Contributing.md).

+## Community integrations

+* If you're using the [Maven] build tool, https://github.com/aoudiamoncef/apollo-client-maven-plugin is a Maven plugin that calls the Apollo Android compiler to generate your Java/Kotlin sources.

 ## Additional resources

 - [A journey to Kotlin multiplatform](https://www.youtube.com/watch?v=GN6LHrqyimI): how the project was moved to Kotlin multiplatform, talk given at Kotliners in June 2020.